-- evidence for long-term gains, such as higher educational attainment and income, and lower rates of incarceration for adults who did attend preschool.11 - Strategies for early childhood education include increasing access to high- quality early childhood education with instructional and emotional support.
+- Early childhood education holds potential for high long-term impact.
+A study found evidence for long-term gains, such as higher educational attainment and income, and lower rates of incarceration for adults who did attend preschool.11 - Strategies for early childhood education include increasing access to high- quality early childhood education with instructional and emotional support.
 High quality can mean access to highly educated teachers and favorable child-to-staff ratios.12